summer-ospp/help-en/docs/student.md

 ## Where can you find the list of projects supported by Summer 2021

-Follow up information on the official website later.
+Follow up information on the official website.

 ## How many projects can a student apply

-A student can apply for up to three projects at the same time, but can only undertake one project in the end.
-The organizing committee will coordinate with the community to ensure that a student can only undertake one project in the end.
+You can apply for up to three projects at the same time, but can only undertake one project in the end.

+When submitting the project applications, you need to rank the selected priority of all the projects you apply for.
+If you are selected by multiple projects at the same time, the project with higher priority will be selected according to the project ranking submitted.

 ## Can students apply for projects not in the community project list

-Follow up information on the official website later.
+Follow up information on the official website.

 ## Suggestions for students participation